 If you are in immediate danger or need to seek medical assistance call 911 or BGSU Police at 419-372-2346

 You do not have to report the incident, but if you decide that reporting the incident would be best for you we have provided you three options within the community.
 All three options will be able to speak with you about the resources available to support you within the community too.

-If you would feel more comfortable reporting an incident with someone, the Cocoon Shelter provides confidential advocates that can go with you to make an initial report or to any follow up meetings.
+If you feel more comfortable reporting an incident with a confidential source/advocate, the Cocoon Shelter provides confidential advocates that can go with you to make an initial report or to any follow up meetings.
 You can get ahold of them through the link at 419-352-1545.
 For more information visit the Cocoon Shelter website.